See a Nude Kylie Jenner Get Doused With Blood in Creepy Teaser for Cosmetics Collab - E! Online

 "My spooky queen!!!!!
 Come on and shut it down," her sister Khloe Kardashian responded, with beauty influencer James Charles adding, "Omg obsessed with this."

-On Instagram Stories, Kylie gave fans a closer look at the new goodies featured in the collection, which include a lip lacquer trio, a pressed powder palette and false lashes.
+On Instagram Stories, Kylie gave fans a closer look at the new goodies featured in the collection, which include a lip lacquer trio, an eyeshadow palette, lip and cheek stain and false lashes.

 Considering the reality TV star is also known for her brand's extravagant packaging, she didn't disappoint in that arena.